TrueCommerce Unveils ReplenishAI™: an Industry-First, AI-Enhanced, Demand Planning and Replenishment Solution for Vendor Managed Inventory

 AI-Powered Clustering: Applies sophisticated algorithms to group products into distinct profiles based on yearly demand trends, unlocking more accurate, efficient replenishment strategies.

 “Driving innovation that addresses our customer needs is a strategic priority of our team, and ReplenishAI delivers on this strategy,” said TrueCommerce’s Senior Vice President and General Manager of VMI solutions, Lee Kimball.
-“This AI-driven solution reduces human effort and error while optimizing inventory levels throughout the seasons.
-With ReplenishAI, maximizing sales and minimizing residual inventory in support of seasonal and promotional demand becomes a reality for our customers.
+“This AI-driven solution reduces human effort and error while optimising inventory levels throughout the seasons.
+With ReplenishAI, maximising sales and minimising residual inventory in support of seasonal and promotional demand becomes a reality for our customers.
 We're excited to be leading the charge as the first mover in this space, demonstrating how advanced VMI technology can deliver even greater efficiency and impact than ever before.”

 For more information visit: https://www.truecommerce.com/solutions/vmi/.